marovira/dotfiles/README.md

 This will install all required packages for development.

 > **Note:**
-> When running gvim in Windows, it will use the system-wide Python (as far as I know
+> When running neovide in Windows, it will use the system-wide Python (as far as I know
 > there's no way to change this) so you must ensure that any packages are installed
 > system-wide for pylint and jedi to work properly.
 Virtual environments should still be
 > used to run actual python code.